xthecoolboy/infinity-bot/README.md

 # Infinity Bot™
 Bot used for Team Airstrike-Infinity's Discord server.
-Written in NodeJS
+Written in JS.